serverless/dashboard/docs/product/create-org.md

 <!--
-title: Creating an Org
+title: Creating Orgs
-menuText: Creating an Org
+menuText: Creating Orgs
 description: A guide to ensuring API Applications are Setup to be Instrumented Correctly
 menuOrder: 3
 -->